elena-roff/customer_DA/readme.md

-Data Analysis of Customer demographics.

-*To check out the project go ahead and open an .ipynb file.*
+To check out the project open an .ipynb file.

+*This notebook is a part of a freelance project.
+Sensitive variables were masked.*

+Summary:
+- Exploratory Analysis of Customer data.
+- Elaboration of a customer portrait.

-Thanks for reading!
+Thank you for reading!

-Datageekette